An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

 The above-mentioned methods all focus on the special case $F\equiv\mathcal{I}$.
-For problem \eqref{prob} with a linear $F$, Beck and Rosset \cite{Beck2023} proposed a dynamic smoothing approach by replacing $\vartheta$ with its Moreau envelope and solving the smoothing problem with a Riemannian gradient descent method, and achieved the subsequential convergence of the iterate sequence and the iteration complexity $O(\epsilon^{-3})$ on an $\epsilon$-stationary point a little different from Definition \ref{def-spoint}; and Li et al. \cite{LiMa2024} proposed a Riemannian alternating direction method of multiplier (RADMM) method, and proved that it generates an $\epsilon$-stationary point of the constrained reformulation of \eqref{prob} in $O(\epsilon^{-4})$ steps.
-The convergence results of Beck and Rosset \cite{Beck2023} and Li et al. \cite{LiMa2024} require the same restriction on $f$ and $\vartheta$ as in Chen et al. \cite{Chen2020} as well as the compactness of $\mathcal{M}$.
-For the sparse spectral clustering (SSC) problem in Example \ref{Example1}, Wang et al. \cite{Wang2022} proposed a manifold proximal linear (ManPL) method by combining the ManPG in Chen et al. \cite{Chen2020} and the proximal linear method in the Euclidean space, and achieved the subsequential convergence and the same iteration complexity as in Chen et al. \cite{Chen2020}.
-For problem \eqref{prob} itself, Xu et al. \cite{Xu2024} proposed a Riemannian inexact augmented Lagrangian method (RiALM) by seeking at each iteration an approximate stationary point of the augmented Lagrangian subproblem with the Riemannian gradient descent method, and proved that the method returns an $\epsilon$-stationary point with $O(\epsilon^{-3})$ calls to the first-order oracle under a little stronger version of Assumption \ref{ass0}.
+For problem \eqref{prob} with a linear $F$, Deng and Peng \cite{deng2023manifold} proposed a Riemannian inexact augmented Lagrangian method (RiALM) where each subproblem is inexactly solved, and proved the subsequential convergence of the iterate sequence under the compactness of $\mathcal{M}$ and an assumption slightly stronger than Assumption \ref{ass0}; Deng et al. \cite{deng2025oracle} later developed a RiALM that achieves an oracle complexity of $O(\epsilon^{-3})$ when each subproblem is solved with a Riemannian gradient descent method.
+Beck and Rosset \cite{Beck2023} proposed a dynamic smoothing approach (DSGM) by replacing $\vartheta$ with its Moreau envelope and solving the smoothing problem with a Riemannian gradient descent method, and achieved the subsequential convergence of the iterate sequence and the iteration complexity $O(\epsilon^{-3})$ on an $\epsilon$-stationary point; Li et al. \cite{LiMa2024} proposed a Riemannian alternating direction method of multiplier (RADMM) method, and proved that it generates an $\epsilon$-stationary point of the constrained reformulation of \eqref{prob} in $O(\epsilon^{-4})$ steps.
+The convergence results of \cite{Beck2023,LiMa2024} and \cite{deng2025oracle} require the same restriction on $f$ and $\vartheta$ as in \cite{Chen2020} as well as the compactness of $\mathcal{M}$.
+For the sparse spectral clustering (SSC) problem in Example \ref{Example1}, Wang et al. \cite{Wang2022} proposed a manifold proximal linear (ManPL) method by combining the ManPG in \cite{Chen2020} and the proximal linear method in the Euclidean space, and achieved the subsequential convergence and the same iteration complexity as in Chen et al. \cite{Chen2020}.
+For problem \eqref{prob} itself, Xu et al. \cite{Xu2024} proposed a RiALM by seeking at each iteration an approximate stationary point of the augmented Lagrangian subproblem with the Riemannian gradient descent method, and recently they reformulated \eqref{prob} as a Riemannian nonconvex-linear minimax problem and developed a Riemannian alternating descent ascent (RADA) algorithmic framework in \cite{xu2026riemannian}.
+These two methods were proved to return an $\epsilon$-stationary point with $O(\epsilon^{-3})$ first-order oracle calls under a slightly stronger version of Assumption \ref{ass0}.
 In addition, for problem \eqref{prob} with additional nonlinear inequality constraints, Zhou et al. \cite{Zhou2023} proposed a RiALM by solving inexactly the augmented Lagrangian subproblems with the manifold semismooth Newton method, and proved the subsequential convergence of the primal variable sequence under a constant positive linear dependent constraint qualification in the Riemannian sense.